-Don’t go one more day without rebuilding your bones: If you haven’t yet, get the free Natural Bone Building Handbook as my gift to you and discover how simple it is to increase your bone density without dangerous side-effects.
-Then for detailed guidance every step of the way, try the Save Our Bones Program to accelerate your bone growth.
+Don't go one more day without rebuilding your bones: If you haven't yet, get the free Natural Bone Building Handbook as my gift to you and discover how simple it is to increase your bone density without dangerous side-effects.
+Then for detailed guidance every step of the way, try the Osteoporosis Reversal Program to accelerate your bone growth.

 Stay natural and drug-free!